-Availability of this Policy 13.1 This policy is available to parents and prospective parents on request from the school office and can also be accessed on the website.
+13 Availability of this Policy

+13.1 This policy is available to parents and prospective parents on request from the school office and can also be accessed on the website.
-Ownership and consultation

-Document sponsor (role) Group Director of Education

-Document author (name) Director of Education

-Consultation - April 2017 Consultation with the following schools: Downsend Ashtead Pre- Prep, Akeley Junior, Clifton Lodge, King's, Kingscourt, Meoncross, Southbank Westminster, BSB Sitges, El Limonar Villamartin.
+Ownership and consultation Document sponsor (role) European Director of Education Document author (name) Director of Education Consultation - April 2017 Consultation with the following schools: Downsend Ashtead Pre- Prep, Akeley Junior, Clifton Lodge, King's, Kingscourt, Meoncross, Southbank Westminster, BSB Sitges, El Limonar Villamartin.
 Education Team representatives: John Coleman, ADE and Danuta Tomasz, ADE.

-Updated - May 2018 No material changes
+Updated - May 2021 Changes align to updates of parent contract

-Audience

-Audience Parents of pupils at Cognita schools

-All school staff
+Audience Audience Parents of pupils at Cognita schools All school staff